Squinkz/vscript_timer/README.md

 ```
 *note: both Start() and End() also return time values in seconds, might be useful for debugging*
 #### Getting the elapsed time as a string
-Alternatively, if you wanted the output in string format, you can use GetTimeString () with the first parameter being an optional choice of delimiter (default is ":")
+Alternatively, if you wanted the output in string format, you can use GetTimeString() with the first parameter being an optional choice of delimiter (default is ":")
 ```javascript
 printl (myTimer.GetTimeString());	// prints a string in the format "(h)h:mm:ss:msmsms" printl (myTimer.GetTimeString("-"));	// prints a string in the format "(h)h-mm-ss-msmsms"
 ```
 #### Notes
-You do *not* have to call End() to call GetTime() or GetTimeStr().
+You do *not* have to call End() to call GetTime() or GetTimeString().
 This can be useful for creating a stopwatch or clock with visual feedback - simply start the timer and call GetTime() every frame to update the clock.

 *note: Start() needs to be called before calling End(), GetTime() or GetTimeString()*
 #### Resetting the Timer